udveg/hello-world/andrewpaper.md

 #### 3.1  Intrusion Detection System

-<p>Intrusion detection systems (IDS) is basically a technique where the netwok node and network is constantly tracked to flag any intrusions.
-IDS basically uses anomaly-based technique or signature-based technique.
-As I mentioned earlier Big data plays a huge role in signature-based technique."A user typically creates between 3 - 35 Megabytes of data in eight hours and it can take several hours to evaluate a single hour's worth of data," according to a research conducted by Frank for Intrusion Detection in 1994.
+<p>Intrusion detection systems (IDS) is basically a technique where the network node and network are constantly tracked to flag any intrusions.
+IDS basically uses an anomaly-based technique or signature-based technique an algorithm that uses deep reinforcement learning (DRL) and active learning to efficiently learn and adapt to anomalies in real-world time series data.
+As I mentioned earlier Big data plays a huge role in signature-based technique."
+A user typically creates between 3 - 35 Megabytes of data in eight hours and it can take several hours to evaluate a single hour's worth of data," according to a research conducted by Frank for Intrusion Detection in 1994.
 Filtering, clustering, and feature selection on the data are also vital if real-time detection is sought, according to the researchers, which can boost detection accuracy.
 Big Data difficulties in intrusion detection existed long before the phrase "Big Data" was coined, as this case shows.
-Big Data approaches can help Intrusion Detection overcome the obstacles and costs that Big Data brings.  </p>
+Big Data approaches can help Intrusion Detection overcome the obstacles and costs that Big Data brings.
+This explains the importance of Big Data in Intrusion detection systems.  </p>

 <br>